jup-ag/space-station/docs/3-v6-beta/1-swap-api.md

 ).json();

 const {
-  tokenLedgerInstruction, // If you are using `useTokenLedger = true`.
+  tokenLedgerInstruction: tokenLedgerPayload, // If you are using `useTokenLedger = true`.
   swapInstruction: swapInstructionPayload, // The actual swap instruction. addressLookupTableAddresses, // The lookup table addresses that you can use if you are using versioned transaction.
 } = instructions;